-Professional coaching will continue be high in popularity, thanks to the perks that come with working alongside sports stars and professional athletes.
-Though the future of technology will allow coaches to work on a much more intuitive level, with assessment of emotional reactions, self-discipline and personality, which can all affect fitness performance.
+Professional coaching will continue to be high in popularity, thanks to the perks that come with working alongside sports stars and professional athletes.
+Though the future of technology will allow coaches to work on a much more intuitive level, with an assessment of emotional reactions, self-discipline and personality, which can all affect fitness performance.
 A new breed of psychological fitness coaches will emerge, to help people improve their outlook, and therefore their performance.

 Personal… Personal Trainer

-In the same way that a personal assistant will usually work for just one or two CEO’s of the same company, personal trainers may be employed by a family, on a permanent employment, or even live-in basis to keep everyone active and healthy.
+In the same way that a personal assistant will usually work for just one or two CEO’s of the same company, personal trainers may be employed by a family, on permanent employment, or even live-in basis to keep everyone active and healthy.
 Parents will hopefully be more aware of the need for an active lifestyle for their children in order to prevent the current obesity crisis from rearing its ugly head.
 These roles will be more likely to be appointed by the middle classes, as the rise in social esteem and longer working days bring on a need for focus on wellness for the whole family.

 AI and Virtual Healthcare

-Several new tech startups are already making strides in health sector through tele-medicine, virtual consultations and body and voice recognition.
+Several new tech startups are already making strides in the health sector through telemedicine, virtual consultations and body and voice recognition.
 Using augmented reality, fitness professionals of the future will be able to consult with patients, either via video-call, reducing the need for face-to-face appointments and long waiting times.
-The development of artificial intelligence and tele-medicine should take the pressure off GPs and allow for slicker and more affordable healthcare.
+The development of artificial intelligence and telemedicine should take the pressure off GPs and allow for slicker and more affordable healthcare.
 Exercise Referral Specialists will benefit massively from future technology, allowing them to efficiently assess and monitor patients.